Mukks-code/Mukks-code/README.md

 💼 Experience
    └── Full-Stack Developer (Projects & Freelance)
-       ├── Developed and deployed web applications end-to-end ├── Worked with REST APIs and third-party integrations ├── Collaborated using Git workflows and Agile methodologies └── Focused on performance, scalability, and clean code
+       ├── Developed and deployed web applications end-to-end ├── Collaborated using Git workflows and Agile methodologies └── Focused on performance, scalability, and clean code